-Recurrent neural network (RNN) and its variants like long short-term memory (LSTM) and gate recurrent unit (GRU) have been widely used in two-dimensional time sequence forecasting tasks.
-But convolutional LSTM (ConvLSTM) and GRU (ConvGRU) that cope with for three-dimensional data like sequences of radar images are still fresh and need a lot of testing about the practical value.
+Recurrent neural network (RNN) and its variants such as long short-term memory (LSTM) and gate recurrent unit (GRU) have been widely used in two-dimensional time-sequence forecasting tasks.
+But, convolutional LSTM (ConvLSTM) and GRU (ConvGRU) that cope with three-dimensional data like sequences of radar images are still fresh and need a lot of testing about the practical value.
 This paper evaluates the performance of ConvLSTM and ConvGRU on Moving MNIST dataset and Shenzhen radar dataset.
 Experiments shows that ConvLSTM produce better forecasting results but ConvGRU is less computational demanding.
 Whether ConvGRU presents smaller loss or not, more white noisy points caused by overfitting appears in the prediction of ConvGRU.
 This paper also includes an elaborated explanation of data preprocess, model training and the mechanisms of ConvLSTM and ConvGRU.

 Keywords: Deep learning; Radar images; Spatiotemporal forecasting.